de-shyt/CUB_conspects/3-fall2023/Database Internals.md

 ### Column family

 Operations of selecting may require data from more than one column.
-When dealing with compressed columns, there is the need of reompressing them.
+When dealing with compressed columns, there is the need of uncompressing them.
 To solve these problems, **column families** are used.

-A **column family** is a collection of logically related columns that are accessed and retrieved together.
+A **column family** is a collection of logically related columns that are accessed and retrieved together (e.g. `name` and `surname` columns).
 Values of the column family are stored on the same pages.

-### Log-structured storage \todo
+### Log-structured storage

-30 min
+**Log files** in databases are append-only files stored in the secondary storage and used for recovery purposes.
+When data is modified, changes are written into a log file, instead of the primary storage.
+In case of the system crash, the lost data can be reconstructed from the log file.

+Inserts and updates are handled by the **memtable**, a tree data structure.
+It is implemented as an in-memory key-value store and stored in RAM (thus, fast read/write operations are ensured).

+Inserts and updates are first added, as a key-value pair, into the memtable, then a log entry is created in the log file.
+During read operations, data is first checked in the memtable, then – if needed – in SSTables which are stored in the secondary storage.

+Basically, the memtable serves as a buffer.
+Once the memtable reaches a certain size (or when a specific condition is met), its contents are written to the secondary storage as SSTables.

+**SSTables** are files stored in the secondary storage.
+They are immutable.
+Once data is written to an SSTable, it cannot be modified or deleted.
+Instead, a new SSTable is created to reflect any updates.

+Each SSTable contains a sorted collection of key-value pairs.
+Multiple SSTables can be periodically merged, reducing the number of SSTables and removing obsolete data.
+After the merge, the sorted order is still maintained in the new SSTable.